WhiteLightningGun/Music-Shop-public-version/README.md

 The source to my as-yet undeployed music shop application.

-Uses React on the front-end, and Asp.net on the backend.
+Uses React on the front-end, and Asp.net on the backend, Paypal is used for payments.